puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 ```

 ```
-Using project "producer-consumer-userXY" on server "https://api.techlab.openshift.ch:6443".
+Using project "userXY" on server "https://api.techlab.openshift.ch:6443".
 ```

-The returned project should be "producer-consumer-userXY".
+The returned project should be "userXY".

 {{% alert  color="primary" %}}When the application does not run correctly, see the solution section of lab 2 or ask for assistance.{{% /alert %}}